raphaelvallat/pingouin/docs/index.rst

 To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/pingouin>`_.

-Note that this program is provided with NO WARRANTY OF ANY KIND.
-If you can, always double check the results with another statistical software.
+This program is provided with NO WARRANTY OF ANY KIND.
+Pingouin is still under heavy development and there are likely hidden bugs.
+Always double check the results with another statistical software.

 **Contributors**